gammu/gammu/docs/manual/python/gammu.rst

    .. method:: SetDebugLevel(Level)

-      Sets state machine debug level accorting to passed string.
+      Sets state machine debug level according to passed string.
 You need to configure output file using :meth:`SetDebugFile` to activate it.

       :type Level: str
       :param Level: name of debug level to use, currently one of: